 Thank you for your understanding during these challenging times!

 Your treatment will begin with awareness of the changes that take place in your body when you have scoliosis.
 When the scoliosis curve in initiated, muscle and postural imbalances occur.
 These imbalances ultimately effect the progression of the scoliosis curvature.
 These asymmetrical forces (muscle dominance and muscle weakness) potentially allow uneven forces on your spine.

-Through education and exercise, instruction is provided to temporarily correct the muscle and postural imbalances with specific scoliosis exercises.
+Through education and exercise, instruction is provided to correct the muscle and postural imbalances with specific scoliosis exercises.
 Learned postural corrections and muscle activation may prevent curve progression in structural curve.